The Sacrifice (Higson novel): Summary

+Ed and a few other kids head to the pub and rescue a fourteen-year-old girl named Tish.
 Tish is brought back to the Tower, and put in the same bunk room as Sam and The Kid.
 She tricks the two boys into believing that Jordan and Ed want to imprison them, and offers to take them across the city to find Ella, which they accept.

-The next morning, the trio start a small fire as a distraction, allowing them to escape into the No Go Zone.
-They are chased by a group of zombies and escape into the subway tunnels, which The Kid has significant knowledge of.
-After navigating their way through the subway system, they are cornered by more zombies, but are saved by a group of kids from Tish's group.
+The next morning, the trio escape into the No Go Zone.
+They are chased by a group of zombies and escape into the subway tunnels, where they are cornered by more zombies, but are saved by a group of kids from Tish's group.